Chilaquiles Verdes Con Huevo

 Once the tortilla chips and salsa are ready, the chilaquiles can be made in just a few minutes.

-In a nonstick skillet over medium heat, add a little oil and the salsa verde.
+Add a little oil and the salsa verde to a nonstick skillet over medium heat.
 Now add either chicken or vegetable broth and combine.
 Taste to see if additional salt is needed.

 Once the sauce is simmering, add the crispy tortilla chips and stir to combine.
 Continue stirring for a couple of minutes, just until the chips begin to absorb the sauce.

-Don’t leave them on the stove too long, otherwise, the chips will get soggy.
-I prefer my chilaquiles to have a little bit of crunch to them.
+Don’t leave them on the stove too long; otherwise, the chips will get soggy.
+I prefer my chilaquiles to have a little bit of crunch.

 Serving and Storing

-Chilaquiles are best served right away to avoid the chips getting soggy.
-I prefer a sunny side up egg, but feel free to cook it your way.
+Chilaquiles are best served right away to prevent the chips from getting soggy.
+I prefer a sunny-side-up egg, but feel free to cook it your way.

-Garnish with crema, queso fresco or cotija, onions, and cilantro.
-You can also do some sliced avocado, refried beans, or spicy salsa.
+Garnish with crema, queso fresco, cotija, onions, and cilantro.
+You can also add sliced avocado, refried beans, or spicy salsa.

 Another option is to add meat like barbacoa, shredded chicken, or carne asada.